obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 ## Basics

+{: .released }
-> Introduced in Tasks 1.6.0.
+Introduced in Tasks 1.6.0.

 By default, Tasks displays tasks in a single list.

 To divide the matching tasks up with headings, you can add `group by` lines to the query.

-### Available grouping properties
+## Available grouping properties

-You can group by the following properties:
+You can group by the following properties.

-File locations:
+### File locations

 1. `path` (the path to the file that contains the task, that is, the folder and the filename)
 1. `root` (the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in root of the vault)